openedx/edx-when/docs/testing.rst

 Testing
 =======

-edx-schedule has an assortment of test cases and code quality checks to catch potential problems during development.
+edx-when has an assortment of test cases and code quality checks to catch potential problems during development.
 To run them all in the version of Python you chose for your virtualenv: